eclipse/epsilon-website/mkdocs/docs/doc/eugenia/index.md

 ## Running Eugenia
 To run Eugenia you need to do the following:

-- Create a new project
+- Create a new general project
-- Create and annotate your Ecore metamodel in the "model" folder of your project
+- Create and annotate your Emfatic (or Ecore) metamodel in the root of your project
-- Right-click your Ecore metamodel (or Emfatic file) and select Eugenia->Generate GMF editor
+- Right-click your Emfatic (or Ecore) metamodel and select Eugenia->Generate GMF editor
-- Launch a new Eclipse instance from the "Run - Eclipse Application" menu using "-XX:PermSize=64M -XX:MaxPermSize=128M -Xms512M -Xmx1024M" as VM arguments in the Run Configuration
+- Launch a new Eclipse instance from the Run->Eclipse Application right-click menu of the project that contains your metamodel
 - In the new Eclipse instance create a new General Project and in it create a new Filesystem diagram through the File->New->Other... dialog

 ## Re-running Eugenia